 - Ch.
 35 - Survivors' and Dependents' Educational Assistance Program

-Individuals applying for benefits under Group B are encouraged to submit a copy of their birth certificate (dependents) or their marriage certificate (spouses), Certificate of Eligibility in addition to a copy of the application.
+Individuals applying for benefits under Group B are encouraged to submit a copy of their birth certificate (dependents) or their marriage certificate (spouses) and Certificate of Eligibility.

 Step 2: Submit all Official Transcripts

-Prior to being certified for benefits, you must submit all official transcripts from your high school/GED equivalency and from any college/universities you've attended to the Admissions Office.
-Click Here for a printable transcript request form you can use to request transcripts from other institutions.
+Prior to being certified for benefits, you must submit all official transcripts from your high school/GED equivalency, from any college/universities you've attended, and military transcripts to the Admissions Office.

 Step 3: Register & Pay for Classes

-Once you have registered and paid for classes, please complete the Veterans Services Enrollment Form.
+Once you have registered and paid for classes, please complete the Veteran Services Enrollment Form.
 You can obtain the form from Student and Enrollment Services or fill out the Veteran Services Enrollment Form online.

 For Chapters 33, 33TOE, and 31, please complete the same form for certification.
 The Veterans Services Officer will make sure that your classes are held until payment is received from the Veterans Affairs.
 Please make sure that if you are not 100% that you pay your percentage you are responsible for.